 Muscles that are overworked or injured can become tight and prone to further injury.
 To prevent this and to relieve soreness, engage in some gentle stretching at least twice a day while your muscle soreness persists.
 A side lunge is a good way to stretch the adductor muscles, but be careful not to go too far.
 You just want to gently stretch the tight muscle; you're not going for a deep stretch here.

-Ibuprofen, such as Advil and Aleve, is a nonsteroidal anti-inflammatory that helps relieve pain and swelling, as in the case of muscle soreness and swelling.
+Ibuprofen, such as Advil, is a nonsteroidal anti-inflammatory that helps relieve pain and swelling, as in the case of muscle soreness and swelling.
 If you don't have any medical concerns, you can take ibuprofen according to the package directions for a few days to relieve the pain and reduce the swelling in your inner thigh muscles.
 You should not take it for longer than a week and you should consult your doctor before taking ibuprofen if you have any health issues or concerns.